telerik/maui-docs/controls/maskedentry/migrate-from-xamarin.md

 # Migrating the MaskedInput from Xamarin to .NET MAUI

-The Telerik .NET MAUI MaskedEntry control is a complete new control with new API, improvements and flexible styling mechanism implemented.
+The Telerik .NET MAUI MaskedEntry control is a completely new control, with a new API, various improvements, and a flexible styling mechanism.

 ## Migrating the Namespaces